Svenja Schulze

-Svenja Schulze (born 29 September 1968) is a German politician of the Social Democratic Party (SPD).
-She serves as Minister for Economic Cooperation and Development in the cabinet of Olaf Scholz.
-Schulze has been serving as member of the German Bundestag since 2021, representing North Rhine-Westphalia.
+Svenja Schulze (born 29 September 1968) is a German politician of the Social Democratic Party (SPD) who has been serving as member of the German Bundestag since 2021, representing North Rhine-Westphalia.

-Schulze served as the Minister for the Environment, Nature Conservation and Nuclear Safety in the fourth coalition government of Chancellor Angela Merkel from 2018 to 2021.
+On the national level, Schulze served as Minister for Economic Cooperation and Development in the cabinet of Olaf Scholz from 2021 to 2025 and as Minister for the Environment, Nature Conservation and Nuclear Safety in the fourth coalition government of Chancellor Angela Merkel from 2018 to 2021.
 From 15 July 2010 to 30 June 2017, she was Minister for Innovation, Science and Research in the state government of North Rhine-Westphalia.

 Early life and career

 Schulze was born in Düsseldorf and grew up in the Weckhoven district of Neuss.
 She completed her school-leaving exam in 1988 at the Gymnasium Norf in Neuss.
 She then studied German Studies and Political Science at Ruhr-Universität Bochum, which she completed in 1996 with the academic degree of Magistra Artium.
 As part of her studies, she also completed an internship at Alice-Salomon-Berufskolleg, a vocational school in Bochum.

 After graduating, Schulze worked as a freelancer in the advertising and PR industry.
 From 2000, she worked as a management consultant specializing in the public sector, including at Mummert & Partner, BBDO and Booz & Company.